casangi/casadocs/markdown/calibration-and-visibility-data/data-examination-and-editing/using-plotms-to-plot-and-edit-visibilities-and-calibration-tables.md

 </div>

 <div class="alert alert-warning">
-WARNING:  Interactive flagging doesn\'t support a collaboration with **Iteration** buttons!
+WARNING:  Interactive flagging doesn't support a collaboration with **Iteration** buttons!
 </div>

 The flag/unflag operations are applied to currently displayed grids only, although you can move to other iterations in the \"Flag all/Unflag all\" mode.